Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 At the direction of the Third-Party Data Controller, Jumio also might obtain information about you from other third parties, such as consumer reporting agencies and fraud-prevention services.

 Cookies and other tracking data.
 When you use the Services, we automatically receive and record certain information from your computer (or other device) and/or your web browser.
 This may include such information as the third-party website or application into which the Services are integrated, the date and time that you use the Services, your IP address and domain name, your software and hardware attributes (including operating system, device model, and hashed device fingerprint information), and your general geographic location (e.g., your city, state, or metropolitan region).
-To obtain such information, we may use web logs or applications that recognize your computer and gather information about its online activity.
+We will process such data only as instructed by the Third-Party Data Controller.

 What are cookies?
 Cookies are small files that are stored on your computer or other device by your web browser.
 A cookie allows Jumio to recognize whether you have used the Services before and may store user preferences and other information.